giantswarm/docs/src/content/advanced/labelling-workload-clusters/index.md

 By default each cluster is being monitored by Giant Swarm to ensure 24/7 support.

-This can be disabled using the following label :
+This can be disabled using the following label:

 ```yaml
 giantswarm.io/monitoring: "false"